 - LAIR: Listen, Acknowledge, Identify objection, Reverse it

-- SELL: Show, Explain, Lead to benefits, Let them talk
+- SELL: Show, Explain, Lead to benefits, and Let them talk

-These are generic, but they’re a good place to start.
-Ideally, your acronym will be something that fits your business (you can see how “The Magic of Macy’s” was catchy enough to become a company-wide slogan, so the acronym made perfect sense).
+These are generic, but they’re an excellent place to start.
+Ideally, your acronym will fit your business (you can see how “The Magic of Macy’s” was catchy enough to become a company-wide slogan, so the acronym made perfect sense).

 Acronyms make your sales strategy easy to remember, resulting in a more consistent sales process and a smoother training period for new salespeople.
 Like the examples above, they can be simple or a little more complex, like Macy’s example.
-The acronym can break down bigger concepts into bite-sized pieces for your employees to digest.
+In addition, the acronym can break down more significant concepts into bite-sized pieces for your employees to digest.

 Creating an effective selling technique doesn’t always happen overnight.
 Some inspiration can help.
-Click here to sign up and have my free weekly blog articles about common business opportunities delivered right to your inbox.
+Click here to sign up and have my free weekly blog articles about collaborative business opportunities delivered to your inbox.